-Postnatal depression affects one in every ten women and homoeopathy can help a mother to cope while things are settling down into a routine.
-Postnatal depression is expressed by weeping, feeling hopeless, inadequate and anxious about the new pressure of motherhood.
-She may not be able to sleep and might have little interest in daily activities.
-Homoeopathic remedies heading the list are – Sepia, Natrum Muriaticum, Pulsatilla, and Platina.
+Postnatal depression affects one in every ten women.
+Homoeopathy can help a mother cope up better while things are settling down into a routine.
+Postnatal depression is expressed by weeping, or feeling hopeless, inadequate and anxious about the new pressure of motherhood.
+The new mom may not be able to sleep and might have little interest in daily activities.
+Homoeopathic remedies heading this list are – Sepia, Natrum Muriaticum, Pulsatilla, and Platina.

 Just getting more sleep and having time away from the baby can help in mild postnatal depression.
 It is important that women not feel isolated and are able to talk.
 Having a non-judgemental listener can help.